Public art in Qatar: The Miraculous Journey by Damien Hirst

-The Miraculous Journey (2005–2013) by British Artist Damien Hirst consists of 14 gigantic bronze sculptures that chart the gestation of a human being from conception to birth, ending with a statue of a 46-foot-tall anatomically correct baby boy.
+The Miraculous Journey (2005–2013) by British Artist Damien Hirst consists of 14 gigantic bronze sculptures that chart the gestation of a human being from conception to birth, ending with a statue of a 46 ft-tall anatomically correct baby boy.
 The installation is located in front of the Sidra Medical and Research Center, a new academic medical facility specialising in patient care for women and children in Qatar.
-The figures range in height from 4.8 metres to 10.7 metres, and weigh between 9 and 28 tonnes each.
+The figures range in height from 4.8 m to 10.7 m, and weigh between 9 and 28 tonnes each.

 Sections of the Berlin Wall

 The German Embassy gave the State of Qatar various sections of the Berlin wall which are on display at the Qatar National Convention Centre (QNCC) and the Georgetown University in Doha.
 The sections were given to the Qatar Museums in 2017 during the Qatar-Germany Year of Culture 2017.
 The pieces at the QNCC were painted in 2007 by Thierry Noir, who also claims to have been one of the first artists to paint a part of the Berlin wall back in 1984.